 - Data collected is more often accurate, so you can confidently use them to set fitness goals

-- Smaller and lightweight, about 30% reduction in weight compared to the original model
+- Smaller and lightweight, with about a 30% reduction in weight compared to the original model

 - Feel free to wear it on your wrist or you can use it as a pedant

-- Fitbit Flex 2 has a poor battery life, only three days runtime
+- Fitbit Flex 2 has a poor battery life, with only three days of runtime

-- Somewhat expensive, not ideal for men and women on (tight) budget
+- Somewhat expensive, not ideal for men and women on a (tight) budget

 - Doesn’t have a screen, you can only use it alongside the mobile app